An ordinary chess game. The only thing that makes it special is the stake!

 I smile for the first time.
 He smiles back.
 But why?
 He's losing.
 I look at the chessboard.
-I don't move my next piece.
-I review all the possible outcomes.
+I move my next piece and review all the possible outcomes.

 His knight moves.
 I must pull back.

-I've lost my knight.
-Now I change the strategy, as I get back to being defensive.
+I've lost my bishop.
+I must change the strategy, as I get back to being defensive.

 He moves back with the same knight.
 Now I must choose between my rook and queen.

 Tap.
 I lose the queen as well.
-But he expected that.
-It was his price to pay for this outcome.
+Losing his earlier was his price to pay for this outcome.